Trainer, Pennsylvania: History

 Trainer is named after the Linwood Mills owner David Trainer Sr. The borough of Trainer was originally part of Lower Chichester Township and was incorporated as a borough in 1919.

 Geography

 Trainer is located in southern Delaware County at 39°49′43″N 75°24′13″W (39.828612, -75.403599), on the northwest bank of the Delaware River.
 It is bordered to the southwest by the borough of Marcus Hook, to the west by the community of Linwood in Lower Chichester Township, to the north by Upper Chichester Township, to the east by the city of Chester, and to the south across the Delaware River by Gloucester County, New Jersey.

-Stoney Creek passes through and mouths in the town.
+Stoney Creek passes through the town, emptying into the Delaware River.

 According to the United States Census Bureau, the borough has a total area of 3.6 km2, of which 2.7 km2 is land and 0.8 km2, or 22.94%, is water.